delfick/harpoon/CONTRIBUTING.md

 pip install -e .
 ```

-And then harpoon is in your PATH
+And then `harpoon` is in your PATH

-Instead of using harpoon.sh you just use the harpoon binary in your path
-(harpoon.sh activates it's own virtualenv)

-And you can create a debugger by doing `"from pdb import set_trace; set_trace()"` anywhere